-^{}A student who is unable to participate in physical activity due to a disability or illness may be able to substitute a course in English language arts, mathematics, science, or social studies for the required credit of physical education.
+^{} Physical education.
+A student who is unable to participate in physical activity due to a disability or illness may be able to substitute a course in English language arts, mathematics, science, social studies, or another locally determined credit-bearing course for the required credit of physical education.
 This determination will be made by the student's ARD committee, Section 504 committee, or other campus committee, as applicable.

-^{}Students are required to earn two credits in the same language other than English to graduate.
+^{}Language other than English.
+Students are required to earn two credits in the same language other than English to graduate.
 Any student may substitute computer programming languages for these credits.
 In limited circumstances, a student may be able to substitute this requirement with other courses, as determined by a district committee authorized by law to make these decisions for the student.